 But recycling is only the beginning of our efforts to be good to the environment.
 The Village has been at the forefront of bio-engineering and streambank stabilization restoration projects since 1990.
 Projects related to the restoration of Flint Creek, the construction of the award winning “Kilgoblin Wetland”, and the requirement of developers to install water quality elements to their Stormwater Management Plan, have helped the Village to be a leader in environmental initiatives.

 The Village has been fortunate to partner with Citizens for Conservation and more recently, Flint Creek Watershed Partnership on many of its green projects.
-The efforts of those citizen groups and others – the garden clubs, Smart Farms, Citizens for Open Space, and the Barrington Area Conservation Trust – have been a wonderful gift to our community.
+The efforts of those citizen groups and others – the garden clubs, Smart Farms, and the Barrington Area Conservation Trust – have been a wonderful gift to our community.

 Barrington is a proactive community when dealing with “green” issues.
 Our Village Board takes pride and satisfaction in its efforts to preserve and maintain a healthy and safe environment for our residents.
 We applaud and are grateful for our residents and a community whose efforts have fostered and greatly enhanced our beautiful environment.